Your Child’s Emergency Department Visit: Philadelphia Campus

 If your child is sick and needs immediate care, you may decide to bring them to the Emergency Department (ED) at Children’s Hospital of Philadelphia.
 Understandably, you are worried about your child, but please know our caring and knowledgeable doctors, nurses and support staff will do everything possible to make sure your child gets the best possible care and treatment.

-The Emergency Department is located on the first floor of the Hospital's Main Building.
+The Emergency Department is located on the first floor of the Main Hospital.
 The address is 3401 Civic Center Blvd., Philadelphia, PA, 19104.
 (At the junction of Civic Center Boulevard, 34th Street and Convention Avenue.)

 Drop-offs and walk-ins:

 If you and your child are dropped off at the Main Hospital, enter through the front doors/main entrance at 3401 Civic Center Blvd.
 Proceed to the information desk.
 Staff will direct you to the Emergency Department.

 Patients may also be dropped off at the Emergency Department walk-in entrance, which is located in the ambulance bay next to the main entrance.
 The nearest intersection is Civic Center Blvd. and East Service Drive.
 Please note there is no parking in the ambulance bay.
 After drop-off, security will direct drivers to the parking garage.

 By car and need parking:

 If you arrive by car, pull into the driveway by the Hospital’s main entrance at 3401 Civic Center Blvd.
-Security will direct you to park in the Hospital’s Main Building Parking A (underground parking garage).
+Security will direct you to park in the Main Hospital Parking A (underground parking garage).
 A security attendant is stationed at the entrance to the garage to answer questions.

 Once parked, take any elevator to the first floor and proceed to the Emergency Department on that level.
 Parking is validated at the time of registration.
 It can also be done later in the visit by the registrar or at the security command center.

 By public transportation:

 If you arrive to the Main Hospital by public transit, enter through the front doors/main entrance of the hospital at 3401 Civic Center Blvd.
 Proceed to the information desk.
 Staff will direct you to the Emergency Department.